willGraham01/TrawidoksLegacy/setting.md

 ### The Racecourse and Boarding House

+### The Horsewhistle

+Local inn with a few rooms to rent.
+FIXME scene 3

 ### "Good traditional guy"s farmstead

 ### The Road from Halfyord

 ### The Clearing in the woods

+FIXME scene 2

 ### The Halbrook Spring Cave